dss-web/jobbnorge-block/README.md

 -   Show or hide the job deadline.
 -   Show or hide the job scope.

-If you've added more than onw employer, you can order jobbs by employer or deadline.
+If you've added more than one employer, you can order jobbs by employer or deadline.

 [![Modify the block settings.](.wordpress-org/screenshot-3.png)](.wordpress-org/screenshot-3.png)